Todos Santos is pretty famous, the world over, as an artist’s colony but Todos Santos means much more to many knowledgeable Baja travelers.

 The surrounding area is very fertile and blessed with an abundant water supply from the nearby mountains.
 The town is definitely an oasis, one of the few in all of Baja, and the local palm groves and the multicolored residential gardens give the town a peaceful, easy going feeling.

 Todos Santos was once known as the sugar cane capital of Baja, supporting up to eight sugar processing mills.
 Today, the main products of Todos Santos are tourism, art, real estate, locally-made home decor, (even locally-made furniture) delicious fruit and organic vegetables (though not necessarily in that order).
-The delicious mangos, avocados, chilies and organic vegetables grown in the area are mostly for export, but there always seems to be a plentiful supply for local consumption.
+The delicious mangos, avocados, chilies and organic vegetables that are grown in the area are mostly for export, but there always seems to be a plentiful supply for local consumption.

 Todos Santos is best known as an artist’s colony, which is not a bad thing.
-There are an abundance of art galleries in and around town, and there are even a few that offer some very nice original art at reasonable prices.
+There is an abundance of art galleries in and around town, and there are even a few that offer some very nice original art at reasonable prices.
 There are also few high-end galleries with prices that will shock many visitors.
 But, there is much more to this small town than just art galleries, restaurants, lush vegetation and local handicraft.

 The downtown area is easily covered on foot and is full of distinctive shops, cafes, gourmet restaurants and, of course, some great taco stands.
 There is a nice town square, that is usually close to empty.
 It is situated directly across from the oversized church and a nicely restored theatre from the 1940’s that occasionally features musical or folkloric dance performances.
 This whole central area could easily be pictured as being straight out of a time in the distant past.
 Sitting in the square, it is pretty easy to imagine that the town could be filled with saddled horses, buckboards and even a stage coach or two, if it weren’t for all the cars and ATV’s on the streets.